Dr. Jeffrey S. Cohen, DVM, DACVIM

 We are pleased to offer Advanced Veterinary Dentistry and digital dental radiography (X-Rays) under general anesthesia for those patients that require complete oral medical care, need the relaxation of anesthesia, or when combined with other procedures where anesthesia must be used (ie. surgery).
 We highly recommend a Board Certified Veterinary Dental Specialist for extensive dental procedures (ie. root canals, crowns, tooth restoration, et.)

-Be advised, any person advertising "gentle dentals" for your pet or to clean (scale) your pet's teeth in your home or at a grooming parlor or a pet store, and does so without direct supervision by a licensed California Veterinarian, is doing so unsafely & illegally and you should immediately report them to The California Veterinary Medical Board in Sacramento at (916) 263-2610.
+Be advised, any person advertising "gentle dentals" for your pet or to clean (scale or polish) your pet's teeth in your home or at a grooming parlor or a pet store, and does so without direct supervision by a licensed California Veterinarian, is doing so unsafely & illegally and you should immediately report them to The California Veterinary Medical Board in Sacramento at (916) 263-2610.

 Laser Therapy is an affordable advanced modality for the treatment of inflammatory or painful conditions in animals here at The Newport Beach Veterinary Hospital without drugs or surgery.
 Cold laser therapy is a medical treatment that involves using a low-powered laser that does not produce heat, which is how it gets its name.
 This therapy is known by various other names, including low-level laser therapy, low-power laser therapy, soft-laser therapy, bio-stimulation laser therapy, and therapeutic laser.
 It has been used on humans as well as animals for more than 25 years.
 More than 3,000 scientific publications have been written validating it's effectiveness.